shibby360/linguistics-stuff/others/codephabet.md

 | Y | "Yay" | "Y" |

 N makes the "M" sound before p and v.
 The letter is present just to be present.
-At the end of a word, vowels say their name.
+At the end of a word, I, E, and A say their name.
 If I, E, or A is present in a "vowel cluster", they say their name, if not in an already registered digraph.
 I, E, and A become r-colored in front of r, put two to make it say it's name.
 Any vowel will say it's name when an apostrophe comes after.